kartikkumar/cppbase/README.md

     mkdir build && cd build
     cmake -DPROJECT_NAME=<project_name> .. && cmake --build .

+To push this project to your own remote repository, you can run the following command, which will overcome the issues with utilizing a shallow clone:

+    git commit --amend .

+This rewrites the last commit and ensures that you can then push the repository to a remote (e.g., Github, BitBucket, Gitlab, etc.).

 To install the header files, run the following from within the `build` directory:

     make install